ethz-coss/circular-businesses-model/README.md

    ```
    pip install -r requirements.txt
    ```

+## Usage

-3. Update the `parameters.txt` file with desired parameters
+1. Update the `parameters.txt` file with your desired parameters.
-4. Run the `main.py` file.
+2. Run the `main.py` file.

+## Contributing

+Contributions are welcome!
+Please fork the repository, make your changes, and submit a pull request.

+## Licensing

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+## Acknowledgements

+1. This framework was developed as part of a study on transitioning to a circular economy.
+2. More details are available in the report `Agent-Based Modelling for the Transition to a Circular Economy: Addressing Market Dynamics and Policy Interventions.pf`
+3. Generative artificial intelligence technologies were used in this project for code generation and report editing.